On Ebola front line, first glimpse of end to epidemic

 Police halt vehicles at checkpoints in the tumble-down streets to check temperatures, while posters proclaim in the local Krio language: "Togeda we go stop ebola."

-Aid workers also report success in changing behavior in rural areas, notably discouraging people from burial rituals involving direct contact with the dead - a major source of transmission.
+Aid workers also report success in changing behaviour in rural areas, notably discouraging people from burial rituals involving direct contact with the dead - a major source of transmission.

 This has prompted President Ernest Bai Koroma to say he believes his government - helped by the nearly 800 British soldiers and more than $450 million in foreign aid - can stamp out Sierra Leone's last case by the end of March.